sltpos/SLT/README.md

  It is expected that users will even have the opportunity to make payments and withdraw money using the SLT Card, which will be integrated with major existing fiat providers to give maximum flexibility across crypto and fiat channels to SLT platform users.

+SLT token is listed on following exchangers: Coindeal, Mercatox, Crex24

 Thank you for your support and happy earning to all!

 SLT Team